Frequently Asked Questions (FAQ)

 What is accreditation?

-What is the New England Association of Schools and Colleges, Inc. (NEASC)?
+What is the New England Commission of Higher Education (NECHE)?

-The New England Association of Schools and Colleges, Inc., is a non-governmental, nationally recognized organization whose affiliated institutes include elementary schools through collegiate institutions offering postgraduate instruction.
-NEASC is the crediting body for the whole of UVM.
+The New England Commission of Higher Education, is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+NECHE is the crediting body for the whole of UVM.
 Other accrediting bodies exist for individual program accreditation.
-Learn more about NEASC on their website.
+Learn more about NECHE on their website.

 What is a "self-study"?

 The work leading up to the periodic accreditation aims to accumulate information about the institution in order to determine that UVM should continue its accredited status.
 This time of looking inward at the institution is what we're calling the self-study.
 We look at eleven standards established by our accrediting body that include: mission/purpose, academics, faculty, students and more.
 Read all the standards for accreditation in the standards section of this website.

 Last modified September 27 2018 09:46 AM